nickmccurdy/templates/README.md

-#Web Templates
+#Templates
-**A small collection of simple templates and useful tools for _awesome_ modern web development.**
+A small collection of simple templates for popular languages, frameworks, and tools.

-Feel free to modify it to your liking.
-Pull requests and issues are welcome.

 ##Main Features
 - simple, lightweight, and configurable